Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-A covered employee must give an employee engaged in construction the option of electing to receive any amount to which he or she is entitled as prevailing wage fringe benefits as a part of her or his hourly pay unless it is determined that the application of this provision is specifically prohibited by Federal law.
-The prevailing wage fringe benefits to which the employee is entitled shall include, but not be limited to, the fringe benefit determination made by the U.S. Secretary of Labor pursuant to the Federal Davis Bacon Act or by the Board pursuant to this chapter.
-Every covered employer engaged in projects subject to the Federal Davis-Bacon Act shall offer this option to each employee at the time he or she is first employed.
+A covered employee must give an employee engaged in construction the option of electing to receive any amount to which he or she is entitled as prevailing wage fringe benefits as a part of her or his hourly pay unless it is determined that the application of this provision is specifically prohibited by federal law.
+The prevailing wage fringe benefits to which the employee is entitled shall include, but not be limited to, the fringe benefit determination made by the U.S. Secretary of Labor pursuant to the Davis-Bacon Act or by the TERO Commission pursuant to this chapter.
+Every covered employer engaged in projects subject to the Davis-Bacon Act shall offer this option to each employee at the time he or she is first employed.

 Historical and Statutory Notes